 existing ones has taken place in a effort to keep up with the

 increasing demand for accommodation.
 However, beds are still hard

-to find and it's so disappointing that
+to find and it's so disappointing that potential visitors are

 turned away by lack of availability.
 Number one rule for